Gavin867/01-code-refactor/README.md

 <h2>A Takeaway...</h2>

 One conclusion that can be drawn from this exercise is that semantic html elements allow for easier styling in CSS.
-By eliminating he non-descriptive 'div' elements where possible, we increase our ability to make direct references to more unique parent and child elements in our CSS rather than resorting to wanton class creation for every new section of styling -as was the case in the original-code folder.
-This in turn allows us to create fewer css styling classes which function truer to their intended purpose: to provide basline styling for multiple elements.
+By eliminating he non-descriptive 'div' elements where possible, we increase our ability to make direct references to more unique parent and child elements in our CSS rather than resorting to wanton class creation for every new section of styling, as was the case in the original-code folder.
+This in turn allows us to create fewer css styling classes which function truer to their intended purpose -to provide basline styling for multiple elements.